Michal-Atlas/DawnStorm/system/index.md

 > **Weight** - If for any reason you need an estimate of weight for your humanoid players.
 Use \[Weight = 20x(Height^2)\] with kg and m.
 Adjusting the 20 about 3 up (more weight) or down (underweight).

-### Skills
+### Careers

-The GM gives you a `Skill Point` when you use a skill in a non-trivial way.
+The GM gives you a `Skill Point` when you use a Job in a non-trivial way.

 > `Skill Point` worthy case example: